Teaching Groups and the Timetable

 Teaching Groups in Key Stage 3 (Years 7 to 9)

-In Year 7, students are taught in tutor groups for all subjects except Mathematics and Languages, in Mathematics students are set during the first term.
+In Year 7, students are taught in tutor groups for all subjects except Mathematics and PE, in Mathematics students are set during the first term.
 As students move into Year 8 and 9, they are taught in mixed ability groups for the majority of their subjects.
-Students in Mathematics continue to be taught in sets.
+In years 8 and 9 there is setting in Maths and PE and hybrid approach in Science.

 Teaching Groups in Key Stage 4 (Years 10 and 11)